Ashwin2397/Offline_STT/README.md

 ## Caveat
 * My knowledge in both ML and PWA deployment is beginner at best.
 Hence, the project is based heavily on a variety of resources.
+* Implementation has not been thoroughly vetted and is meant to serve as a proof-of-concept

 ## Extra References
 * [PWA Deployment](https://www.youtube.com/watch?v=E8BeSSdIUW4)